Photo courtesy Bigwin Island Golf Club

 From gentle park-like 9-hole courses to extremely challenging 18-hole courses seemingly carved out of the rugged Canadian Shield, Muskoka’s got something for pros and amateurs alike.

-As for Muskoka’s top courses, here’s LuxuryMuskoka’s take on the top places to visit in cottage country that keeps golfers coming back for more:
+As for the top Muskoka golf courses, here’s LuxuryMuskoka’s take on the top places to visit in cottage country that keeps golfers coming back for more.

-- Muskoka Bay Club – As wonderful as the golf on this spectacular Doug Carrick designed course in Gravenhurst with its trails through wetlands and mature forests is the magnificent cliff-top Clubhouse, a perfect place to enjoy a meal whether you golf or not.
+- Muskoka Bay Club – As wonderful as the golf on this spectacular Doug Carrick-designed course in Gravenhurst with its trails through wetlands and mature forests is the magnificent cliff-top Clubhouse, a perfect place to enjoy a meal whether you golf or not.
 Check out The Muskoka Bay Resort for rates and reservations for great accommodations overlooking the course.

-- Rocky Crest Golf Club – As popular a place to stay and relax as it is for its golf, this Thomas McBroom designed course is literally carved out of that tough Canadian Shield so predominant in Muskoka.
+- Rocky Crest Golf Club – As popular a place to stay and relax as it is for its golf, this Thomas McBroom-designed course is literally carved out of that tough Canadian Shield so predominant in Muskoka.
 Treat yourself to multiple rounds and a stay at the 4-star Rocky Crest Golf Resort.

-- Taboo – A favourite of Canadian golf legend Mike Weir, Taboo in Gravenhurst is a joy from start to finsih, with some holes looking like elevated works of art with their backdrop dense pine and that ever-present granite.
+- Taboo – A favourite of Canadian golf legend Mike Weir, Taboo in Gravenhurst is a joy from start to finish, with some holes looking like elevated works of art with their backdrop of dense pine and that ever-present granite.
 Consider an overnight stay at Taboo Muskoka to get the most out of one of the top Muskoka golf courses.

 - Port Carling Golf and Country Club – This private course plays like a dream and includes stunning views, a 32ft tall waterfall and a beautiful clubhouse, all of it set on 275 acres of prime Muskoka real estate.
 Sublime.